 Before You Apply

-We recommend that all interested candidates for the EMBA or EMSF program submit a pre-application before applying.
-Once submitted, members of the admissions committee will review your resume for potential candidacy and confirm test score requirements for your application.
+We recommend that all interested candidates for the EMBA, EMSF and EMSM program submit a pre-application before applying.
+Once submitted, members of the admissions committee will review your resume and any available transcripts for potential candidacy and confirm test score requirements for your application.

 Please note that the pre-application will only confirm whether one meets the basic prerequisites for candidacy.
-To better understand the profile of an average Executive student, see the most recent cohort profiles for the EMBA or EMSF programs.
+To better understand the profile of our Executive students, see the most recent cohort demographics for the EMBA or EMSF programs.

-To submit a pre-application, please send your current resume to email@example.com and specify the program of interest (EMBA or EMSF).
-Within 3 business days, you should receive a response with feedback via email.
+To submit a pre-application, send your current resume to firstname.lastname@example.org and specify the program of interest (EMBA, EMSF, or EMSM).
+It is also helpful to attach your unofficial academic transcripts for the purposes of determining a GMAT/GRE/Admissions Test waiver.
+Within 3-4 business days, you should receive a response with feedback via email.

 Next, plan to attend an information session to learn more about the program you are interested in.
 These sessions provide an overview of Zicklin Executive Programs, the program and curriculum, the application process, and the student experience.
 If you would like to sit in on a current class session, we can also arrange that for you after your pre-application has been processed.